dcamilleri/fast-push/README.md

 # fast-push
-Git add commit and push your files with one command
+Git add commit and push your files with one command.

 Tired of always have to `git add`, `git commit` and `git push`?
-Be lazy and super fast with `fpush` command, which does everything for you.
+Be lazy and super fast with `fpush` command, which does everything for you!

 [![NPM](https://nodei.co/npm/fast-push.png)](https://www.npmjs.com/package/fast-push)